joshtynjala/flextreemap/readme.txt

    * Fixed bug where weightField and weightFunction changes at runtime would have no effect.
    * Fonts can now be embedded for leaf renderers.
+   * Fixed bug where SquarifyLayout could get stuck in an infinite loop.
    * Now supports Flex 4.0.0.
 Minimum version is probably 3.5.0 now.

 12/10/2008 - 2.1.0